 ”Bring me your incapacitated, your lonely, your most vulnerable,

-in need of assistance, companionship, dignity, and respect.
+in search of companionship, dignity, and respect.

 peacefully with their loving soulmate in this tumultuous world.